vero-nika-2828/GlottoLotto_Matching-game/README.md

 # Deployment & local development

 ## Deployment
-The site is deployed using GitHub Pages and link can be found [here](https://vero-nika-2828.github.io/yasmin-jas-photography/)
+The site is deployed using GitHub Pages and link can be found [here](https://vero-nika-2828.github.io/GlottoLotto_Matching-game/)

 To Deploy the site using GitHub pages:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, vero-nika-2828 / yasmin-jas-photography
+2. Go to the repository for this project, *vero-nika-2828/GlottoLotto_Matching-game*
-3. Click the setting button.
+3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.
 6. The site has now been deployed, please  note that this process may take a few minutes before site goes live.